mrocklin/blog/_posts/work/2016-12-31-dask-images.md

 I asked a colleague at the US National Institutes for Health (NIH) for a biggish imaging dataset.
 He came back with the following message:

 *Electron microscopy is probably generating the biggest ndarray datasets in the field - terabytes regularly.
-Neuroscience need EM to see connections between neurons because the critical features of neural synapses (connections) are below the diffraction limit of light microscopes.
+Neuroscience needs EM to see connections between neurons because the critical features of neural synapses (connections) are below the diffraction limit of light microscopes.
 The hard part is machine vision on the data to follow small neuron parts from one slice to the next.
 This type of research has been called "connectomics".*

 This data is from drosophila: [http://emdata.janelia.org/](http://emdata.janelia.org/).
 Here is an example 2d slice of the data [http://emdata.janelia.org/api/node/bf1/grayscale/raw/xy/2000_2000/1800_2300_5000](http://emdata.janelia.org/api/node/bf1/grayscale/raw/xy/2000_2000/1800_2300_5000).